slc-data/2021-datathon/README.md

 - What type of weather has the best air quality?
 - As air quality gets worse water consumption goes up.
 - Does air quality influence water consumption?
+- Can we find indications of "Heat Islands" effects in either medical center or downtown.

 ### Acquire Data:
 - Data sets were provided by SAWS and COSA to the 2021 Dataton hosts.
 All data sets can be found at: